-NVQ1 NVQ2 NVQ3 NVQ4 1 1

-b) Staff levels The service is overseen by 1.0 WTE Clinical Nurse Manager and 1.0 WTE Senior b) Stail levels Nurse.
+NVQ1 NVQ2 NVQ3 NVQ4 1 1 b) Staff levels The service is overseen by 1.0 WTE Clinical Nurse Manager and 1.0 WTE Senior Nurse.
 The service is delivered by a bank workforce so staffing levels will fluctuate.
 Currently the service has two Healthcare assistants who work on an "As and When " basis.
-Care in this service is delivered overnight 10pm-7am. c) Specialist 1.0 WTE Clinical Nurse Manager and 1.0 WTE Senior Nurse staff 1.0 WIE Chillea Nuise Manager and 1.0 WIE Senior Nuise d) Deployment of staff N/a - accommodation based services only e) Arrangements Healthcare Assistants will be guided in the care and support they give by the care for delegated plan, provided by the District Nurse.
+Care in this service is delivered overnight 10pm-7am. c) Specialist 1.0 WTE Clinical Nurse Manager and 1.0 WTE Senior Nurse staff d) Deployment N/a - accommodation based services only of staff e) Arrangements Healthcare Assistants will be guided in the care and support they give by the care for delegated plan, provided by the District Nurse.
 They will also let the District Nurse know tasks about any changes in the person's condition to help them plan their care.
 In the event of staff sickness or absence the Marie Curie Powys Service will attempt to make alternative arrangements.
 Where this is not possible, we will communicate with the District Nurse and the patient and family as soon as possible. f) Supervision There is management support available from a Senior Nurse or Clinical Nurse arrangements Manager during office hours; a manager provides on call support out of hours.
 Monthly team meetings take place and includes clinical supervision and reflective practice.
-Staff complete an annual (My Dian and Deview) process alongeide the Career Staff complete an annual 'My Plan and Review' process alongside the Career Development and Progression Framework, in which they review their practice and set objectives for the coming year; this includes a development plan to identify support needed to help you achieve their objectives. dentity support needed to help you demete their objectives.
-Clinical Nurse Manager/ Senior Nurses supervision in practice sessions take place every three months. g) Staff training Induction All new starters complete a five-day induction programme prior to starting the role: Day 1 • Introduction to Marie Curie and the Nursing Service Staying safe MySOS [lone worker training] Record keeping and Confidentiality Marie Curie Internet sites Systems and Tablet training Day 2 • Person centred culture Introduction to communication skills Caring for the dying Personal wellbeing and development Day 3 • Moving and handling training Day 4 • Basic Life Support training Group clinical skills assessments Day 5 [to be completed after three months in post] Introduction to Palliative Care Death and Dying Introduction to Symptom management

-• Loss, Grief and Bereavement

-On completion of the four-day initial induction, shadow shifts are arranged, where the new starters will work alongside more experienced staff, until they feel confident to work alone.
+Staff complete an annual 'My Plan and Review' process alongside the Career Development and Progression Framework, in which they review their practice and set objectives for the coming year; this includes a development plan to identify support needed to help you achieve their objectives.
+Clinical Nurse Manager/ Senior Nurses supervision in practice sessions take place every three months.
+Induction g) Staff training All new starters complete a five-day induction programme prior to starting the Day 1 Introduction to Marie Curie and the Nursing Service Staying safe MySOS [lone worker training] Record keeping and Confidentiality Marie Curie Internet sites Systems and Tablet training Day 2 Person centred culture Introduction to communication skills Caring for the dying Personal wellbeing and development Day 3 Moving and handling training Day 4 Basic Life Support training Group clinical skills assessments Day 5 [to be completed after three months in post] Introduction to Palliative Care Death and Dying Introduction to Symptom management Loss, Grief and Bereavement On completion of the four-day initial induction, shadow shifts are arranged, where the new starters will work alongside more experienced staff, until they feel confident to work alone.
+Mandatory Training All Healthcare Assistants and Registered Nurses must complete a range of mandatory training topics including: Level 1 Medications (assisting) Level 2 Medications supporting Anti-Bullying and Harassment